 “….the public never will have the same confidence in a woman at the control of the great airliners as they have in a man, I hope I am proven wrong”

 After retiring from flying, Lores settled in Palm Beach where she died aged 96 in 1994.
-Through her remarkable journeys, she paved the way for women in more fields than just aviation.

 How did our area end up being called Bonney?